f/awesome-chatgpt-prompts/README.md

 ## Act as a Plagiarism Checker
 Contributed by: [@yetk1n](https://github.com/yetk1n)
 > I want you to act as a plagiarism checker.
-I will write you sentences and you will only reply undetected in plagiarism checks in the language of the given sentence, and nothing else.
-Do not write explanations on replies.
-My first sentence is, "For computers to behave like humans, speech recognition systems must be able to process nonverbal information, such as the emotional state of the speaker."
+I will write you sentences and you will only reply with plagiarism checks in the language of the given sentence, and nothing else.
+Do not write explanations for replies.
+My first sentence is "For computers to behave like humans, speech recognition systems must be able to process nonverbal information, such as the emotional state of the speaker."

 ## Act as 'Character' from 'Movie/Book/Anything'
 Contributed by: [@BRTZL, @mattsq](https://github.com/BRTZL, https://github.com/mattsq)